hapax/hapax.github.io/assets/maximal.md

 on where we place our measuring sticks.
 We can mathematise accordingly!
-Instead of two measuring sticks at right angles, we'll measure length in a single direction with a ruler and duration with a clock, attached to the ruler.
+Instead of two measuring sticks at right angles, we'll measure length in a single direction with a ruler, and duration with clocks attached to the ruler.

-Let's call the measurements of length and duration $(\Delta x, \Delta t)$.

-Recall that length is unchanged by rotation, and in particular, rotation of rulers.
-Similarly, if Einstein's proposal is true, the speed of light is unchanged by taking a ruler-clock system (for measuring position and time) and changing its velocity.
-In general, we call the process of imparting velocity to a ruler-clock system a *boost*.
+To calculate the speed of light, we shoot a laser beam along the ruler, with two points separated by $\Delta x$, and time how long it takes using the clocks.
+Einstein's outrageous proposal is that, provided the ruler is moving at constant velocity, we always find that

+$$
+c = \frac{\Delta x}{\Delta t}.
+$$

+We can write this more suggestively.
+First of all, we choose a system of units in which $c = 1$.
+This just corresponds to choosing a scale on the graph below where a light ray travels a single horizontal unit of distance in a single vertical unit of time:

+Now, Einstein's proposal is

+$$
+1 = \frac{\Delta x}{\Delta t} \quad \Longrightarrow \quad \Dela x^2 -
+\Delta t^2 = 0.
+$$

 ### Xtra